-- This module uses Lesson 4 in Adobe Premiere Pro CC Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate. - Please note, certain sections of the book have been dropped to conserve time.
+- This module uses Lesson 4 in Adobe Premiere Pro CC Classroom in a Book (2014 release). - Sidebar information in the lesson (yellow boxes) can be used as appropriate. - Please note, certain sections of the book have been dropped to conserve time.
 Please teach only the headings listed here.

-As file-based cameras become more available, it is increasingly important to carefully manage data and organize projects to deal with the substantial number of files created while filming.
-Though the subject of staying organized may not be the most exciting, it is vital to plan ahead, saving time and effort later.
-Getting started (p.
-66)
+As file-based cameras become more available, it's increasingly important to carefully manage data and organize projects to deal with the substantial number of files created while filming.
+Though the subject of staying organized may not be the most exciting, it's vital to plan ahead, saving time and effort later.

-The Project panel (p.
-66)
+The Project panel

-- Customizing the Project panel (p.
-67) - Finding assets in the Project panels (p.
-69)
+- Customizing the Project panel - Finding assets in the Project panels

-Working with bins (p.
-72)
+Working with bins

-- Creating bins (p.
-72)
+- Creating bins

-- Managing media in bins (p.
-73)
+- Managing media in bins

-- Changing bin views (p.
-74)
+- Changing bin views

-- Assigning labels (p.
-76)
+- Assigning labels

+- Changing names

-- Customizing bins (p.
-77)
+- Customizing bins

-- Having multiple bins open at once (p.
-79)
+- Having multiple bins open at once

-Organizing media with content analysis (p.
-79)
+Organizing media with content analysis

-- Using the Adobe Story panel (p.
-80) - Speech analysis (p.
-80)
+- Using the Adobe Story panel - Speech analysis